davidglo/boot-camps/gettingStarted.md

     $ print 'hello world'
     $ print 'hello again'
+    $ meaningOfLife = 42.0
+    $ mysticalSign = 19.0
+    $ keyToTheMeaningOfLife = meaningOfLife/mysticalSign

+    $ print '\n'
+    $ print 'keyToTheMeaningOfLife = ', keyToTheMeaningOfLife
+    $ print 'keyToTheMeaningOfLife * ', mysticalSign,' = ', keyToTheMeaningOfLife * mysticalSign
+    $ print '\n'

-when you hit 'enter', ipython should print out the specified text.
+when you hit 'enter' at the end of each line, ipython will print out the specified text.
 You can exit ipython using ctrl + d.

 The second way way to get python to print out 'hello world' uses standard command line python.
 Using a text editor, make a file called "hello.py".
 The file contents should be as follows:

 ```
-# hello world
 print 'hello world'
 print 'hello again'

+meaningOfLife = 42.0
+mysticalSign = 19.0
+keyToTheMeaningOfLife = meaningOfLife/mysticalSign

+print '\n'
+print 'keyToTheMeaningOfLife = ', keyToTheMeaningOfLife
+print 'keyToTheMeaningOfLife * ', mysticalSign,' = ', keyToTheMeaningOfLife * mysticalSign
+print '\n'
 ```

 From within the same directory, type

     $ python hello.py

-when you hit 'enter', python should print out the specified text.
+when you hit 'enter', python should execute & print out the specified text.

+A third way to get python to print out 'hello world' utilizes an integrated development environment (IDE).

+Integrated development environments (or IDEs) offer software developers a customizable and integrated set of tools for managing software projects, writing code, debugging, and unit testing.
+IDEs allow developers to efficiently manage large and complex software projects, which they would struggle with if they were to do it the 'old-fashioned' way - e.g., using text editors and print statements for debugging.

+Major software development firms have shown (over and over again) that developer efficiency increases dramatically using IDEs.
+When it comes to scientific software development, where you often find yourself working on legacy code which is the product of several developers over the years (e.g., generations of PhDs and post-docs), the visual debugger provided by an IDE (combined with powerful integrated search tools) can save massive amounts of time understanding how previous contributors have organized the code and the order in which various bits of the program are executed.

+Different languages and platforms have their own IDE tools.
+For example, OSX developers writing in C++, C, iOS, or Objective C tend to use XCode, which is Apple's IDE.
+Microsoft developers writting in C++, C, or C# for Windows platforms often use Microsoft's Visual Studio IDE.

-A third way to get python to print out 'hello world' utilizes an integrated development environment called PyCharm.
-This is going to be our preferred way of writing python during this course.
-It's more complicated to set up a PyCharm project, but it's worth it for lots of reasons that will become clear as we go on.
-So let's get a 'hello world' PyCharm project going.
+It's a little more complicated to set up a hello world program using PyCharm, but it's worth it for lots of reasons.
+One of the most popular IDEs for Python is called PyCharm - this is going to be our preferred way of writing python during this course.
+It's a little more complicated to get hello World going in PyCharm, but it's worth it.
+Follow the steps below to get going:

 1) make a directory called /helloTest
 2) open PyCharm
 3) On the Welcome screen, click Create New Project
 4) specify that the project should live in /helloTest
-5) be sure to choose the anaconda interpreter
+5) be sure to choose the anaconda python interpreter
 6) Click Create
 7) in the project explorer, right click the 'helloTest directory', and add a new file called 'hello.py'
 8) use the PyCharm text editor to fill 'hello.py' with the following: